FjellOverflow/nordlys/src/content/posts/writing-content.md

   startDate: Date
   endDate?: Date // shows "Now" if not set tags?: string[] // defaults to []
-  previewImage: string | HTMLAttributes<'img'> // either URL to image in public folder or local asset }
+  previewImage: string | ImageMetadata // either URL to image in public folder or local asset }
 ```